diantyapitaloka/Tensor-Flow-Machine-Learning/README.md

 - The images were captured as part of a hobby project where I developped a Rock-Paper-Scissors game using computer vision and machine learning on the Raspberry Pi
 - The dataset was curated using a Pi Camera to capture diverse hand gestures against various backgrounds.
 Each image was then resized and normalized to ensure consistent input dimensions for the neural network.
 - A Lightweight Convolutional Neural Network (CNN) was chosen to provide high accuracy without taxing the Pi’s CPU.
 You likely utilized MobileNetV2 or a custom bottleneck architecture to maintain a high frame rate during inference.
+- The Raspberry Pi 4 serves as the central hub, interfacing with the camera module via the CSI port.
+Python scripts utilize the OpenCV library to capture the video stream and overlay the model's predictions on the screen.
 - To run efficiently on the Raspberry Pi, the standard Keras model was converted into a .tflite format.
 This conversion process often involves quantization to reduce the model size and speed up execution on edge devices.
 - Validation accuracy and loss curves were monitored to ensure the model generalized well to unseen hands.
 A confusion matrix was likely used to identify if the model struggled to differentiate between similar gestures like Rock and Paper.
 - The training phase involved using ImageDataGenerator for real-time data augmentation to prevent overfitting.
 This allowed the model to recognize hands at different angles, distances, and lighting conditions.